 Men Supporting Men

-The addiction is about isolation, keeping secrets, shame, fear of rejection and struggling alone.
-The group is about getting the secrets out without shame or rejection, and you are never alone.
+Sex addiction is about isolation, keeping secrets, feeling toxic shame, fear of rejection and loneliness.
+Our groups are about getting the secrets out without shame or rejection, and you are never alone.
 Group members often state, “This is the one place I feel safe to share anything.
 I have confidence that other members of this group get me.”